MattMattL/SFML-3D-Graphics-Test/coding_style_guide/README.md

 ### Enumerators

-- Enumerators are perfied with 'E'
+- Enumerators are prefixed with 'E'

 ``` C++
 enum EColours { /* ... */ };